SysKitTeam/docs-point/installation-and-configuration/deploy-to-azure/create-azure-sql-database.md

 When creating the database, ensure the following:

 * Create a dedicated **Azure SQL database** for SysKit Point and be sure to meet the [**minimum Azure SQL Database requirements**](hardware-software-requirements.md#azure-sql-database-requirements)
-  * This dabase can be empty, Point will create the necessary database tables during it's setup
+  * This database can be empty, Point will create the necessary database tables during its setup
 * You need to configure your **Azure SQL database to allow access to your Azure Virtual Machine**, where SysKit Point will be installed
   * Make sure you already completed the previous installation step [**Create an Azure Virtual Machine**](create-azure-vm.md), and obtained a **Static IP** for that VM